 After you have been in a contract for a while, and assuming all has gone well, you may be offered a contract extension.
 These are typically negotiated some weeks before the initial term comes to an end.

 If you have been doing a good job and have established yourself as a valuable member of the project team, you may be in line for a rate increase.

 However, there are a number of factors you need to bear in mind before negotiating an increase with your agent (or end client).

-1. Market Conditions - As with all industries, the health of the general contracting market will have a strong influence on your chances of a rise.
+As with all industries, the health of the general contracting market will have a strong influence on your chances of a rise.
 If the general market is booming, chances are good.
-In less favourable times (such as after the dot com crash, or during the quieter 2003-4 period), you may be better to extend on your current rate.
+In less favourable times (such as after the dot com crash, during 2003-4, and the more recent recession), you may be better to extend on your current rate.

-4. Timing - Although there are no firm rules on how often you should try to negotiate an increase, on longer-term projects, an annual negotiation is often seen as the done thing, even if you renew your contract at six monthly intervals.
+Although there are no firm rules on how often you should try to negotiate an increase, on longer-term projects, an annual negotiation is often seen as the done thing, even if you renew your contract at six-monthly intervals.
 Clearly, if you are so project-critical, and the market is red-hot, more frequent rate rises will be more easily stomached by your client.